Thank you!

 1.5.
 Are you legally protected?

-Patent searches are usually performed by patent attornies who go through multiple databases to ensure that a similar idea isn’t already patented.
-Your market research is not complete without this step, as toy manufacturing companies will have patented toys that are not yet on the market.
+Patent searches are often performed by patent attorneys or agents who review multiple databases to see whether a similar idea has already been protected.
+Your market research is not complete without this step, because toy manufacturing companies may have patented toys that are not yet on the market.

 Step 2: Identify your target audience

 For example, girls aged 6-7 who play with dolls may also like stuffed toys.
+A STEM kit for ages 10 and up may appeal to parents looking for educational value.
+A travel toy for preschoolers may need compact packaging, fewer pieces, and easy cleanup.
 Having a specific target audience is highly relevant in the toy manufacturing process’s marketing and packaging stage.

-Classifying a specific target audience will help gear marketing and packaging efforts towards a particular aesthetic that will appeal to this group the most.
-It’ll help determine a reasonable production cost and competitive market price for the product.
+Classifying a specific target audience will help gear marketing and packaging efforts toward a particular aesthetic, price point, safety plan, and retail channel.
+It will also help determine production cost and competitive market price for the product.

 Step 3: Learn how to design a toy